angulardart/site-angulardart/src/angular/guide/template-syntax.md

 </tr>
 </table>

-With this broad view in mind, you're ready to look at binding types in detail.
+You're now ready to look at binding types in detail.

 <a href="#contents">back to top</a>
 <div class="l-hr"></div>